kyra-hrabal/employee-directory/README.md

 "Search".
 This will display the employees that have a substring match in their name, location, or title.
 Another fun feature is when the user hovers over an employee's picture, the image will increase in size.

+## Future updates
+In the future I would like implement actually storing the a new employee in either a database or json file.
+I would also like to add a remove employee feature on the Admin page.
+As for the home page, I would add more styling to make it look nicer and also have the "View Skills" button bring up a modal for that employee that gives more details about their job description.
+I also thought it might be nice to even remove the "View Skills" button and instead make it so that when the user hovers over an employee card, the card will rotate to show their description similar to a baseball card.
+I would also try to refactor my code but I know that I could have made things more modular but since I am still new to React the biggest pain was trying to have the parent and child communicate.

+## Image sources
+I got my images from https://unsplash.com.
+They are all free stock photos.